-The packet Assembler/Disassembler (PAD) is a device commonly found in X.25 networks.
-PADs are used when a DTE device (such as a character-mode terminal) is too simple to implement the full X.25 functionality.
-The PAD is located between a DTE device and a DCE device.
-It performs three primary functions:
+The packet assembler/disassembler (PAD) is a device commonly found in X.25 networks.
+PADs are used when a DTE device (such as a character-mode terminal) is too

 Buffering: The PAD buffers data sent to or from the DTE device.